-Students who are identified as a non-attender by their instructor will be dropped from the class at midterm.
-Students recorded as non-attenders will be notified by mail they have been Administratively Dropped from the class without refund of tuition.
-Instructors have individual and varying policies regarding non-attendance.
-Do not assume you will be dropped if you never attended or stop attending class.
-If space is available and approvals from department and instructor are obtained, students may re-enroll in a class from which they have been Administratively Dropped.
+Students who are identified as being no longer active in class by their instructor will be dropped from the class at midterm.
+Students recorded for non-activity will be notified by e-mail that they have been administratively dropped from the class without refund of tuition.
+Instructors have individual and often varying policies regarding what constitutes as non-activity.
+Do not assume you will be dropped if you never attend or stop being active in a class.
+If space is available and if approval from department and instructor are obtained, then students may re-enroll in a class from which they have been administratively dropped.

 Dropping Classes due to Academic Misconduct

 Students who receive a failing grade on an assignment for Academic Misconduct will not be allowed to drop that course without instructor permission.
 In addition, students who are given a failing grade in the course for Academic Misconduct will not be allowed to drop the course.
 ICC reserves the right to reinstate any individuals who are dropped in these situations.

 Withdrawals after the end date listed in the class schedule will be considered late.
 Check the Late withdrawal page for more information.

 Withdrawal due to Active Duty Call

 In accordance with Illinois Statute 330 ILCS 60/5.2, students who are called to active military service have the right to receive a refund of tuition and fees applicable to their registration when called to duty for a period of seven or more consecutive days.
 Withdrawal from courses will not impact the grade point average of the service member.
 Please provide a copy of your orders to the ICC Veterans Affairs Coordinator as soon as you receive them.